linode/docs/docs/guides/applications/remote-desktop/what-is-virtual-network-computing/index.md

 slug: what-is-virtual-network-computing
 author:
   name: Tom Henderson
-description: 'Virtual Network Computing (VNC) connects GUI screens between two networked computers, where a client controls a GUI on another machine, called a VNC server.
-This guide discusses how a VNC system works to share screen graphics, and also covers VNC security concerns.'
+description: 'This guide discusses how a VNC system works to share screen graphics, how they''re configured, and how you can secure yours.'
-og_description: 'Virtual Network Computing (VNC) connects GUI screens between two networked computers, where a client controls a GUI on another machine, called a VNC server.
-This guide discusses how a VNC system works to share screen graphics, and also covers VNC security concerns.'
+og_description: 'This guide discusses how a VNC system works to share screen graphics, how they''re configured, and how you can secure yours.'
 keywords: ['vnc', 'virtual network computing']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-05-11